Protocol for addressing incidents of discrimination, harassment, mistreatment and other unprofessional behaviour

-Can I speak to someone else instead of the people listed in the chart above?
+Can I speak to someone else instead of the people listed in the chart above or in the Protocol?

 What will you do to help me, or to resolve the issue?

-If you make a report to a MD Program leader identified in the chart above, he/she will provide guidance to you, offer you access to resources and services as appropriate, consult university and/or hospital policies (as relevant) to determine the appropriate steps to be taken, and, if warranted, set in motion a formal investigation process.
+If you contact a MD Program leader, he/she will provide guidance, offer you access to resources and services as appropriate, consult university and/or hospital policies (as relevant) to determine the appropriate steps to be taken, and, if warranted, set in motion a formal reporting process.
 You should be aware that in most instances, issues cannot be fully addressed by one person alone.
 Therefore, it is likely the person you make the report to will enlist the involvement of others, with your permission.

 Will anything change in the long-run?